Happy New Year! What a great way to begin 2020, as we Consider Him Who Brings Back the Banished…

 - He Brings Back the Banished that they may have life.

-- He Brings Back the Banished that they may know His Presence.
+- He Brings Back the Banished that they may experience His Presence.

 - You will make known to me the path of life;